GregoryAshton/CheckGit/README.md

 ## Installation

-`checkgit` can be installed with `pip install checkgit`.
+`checkgit` can be installed with `pip install checkgit`, but personally I use the following method.
 Alternatively if you want to install it from source, then clone the repo and

     $ python setup.py install